danielaparker/jsoncons/doc/ref/jsonpointer/jsonpointer.md

 A JSON Pointer is a string of zero or more tokens, each prefixed by `/` characters.
 These tokens denote keys in JSON objects or indexes in JSON arrays.

+The characters '~' and '/' have special meanings in JSON Pointer, so if an object key has these characters, '~' needs to be escaped as '~0', and '/' needs to be escaped as '~1'.

 ### Classes
 <table border="0">
   <tr>